wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Bugfix: the filter eme_eval_booking_form_filter was called too early, causing the second argument to be empty

 = 1.4.2 =
 * Bugfix: some undef values fixed
 * Bugfix: make the default use the new notation too for captchas (for new installations)